fxkuehl/keyboard/layout.md

 | Run length    |   1.73 | 1.51    |
 | Times found   |      5 |         |

 This is a mirrored variant of SNIC with a nearly identical home row.
 It has a better key heatmap score and slightly more fast 3-grams, but also more bad bigrams (mostly due to "pt" and "nl").
 The right index finger needs to travel more.
+Hand balance is 56:44, similar to REAT and SINC.

-## CAIN
+### CAIN

     [; :] [ F ] [ H ] [ J ] [ Q ] | [ Z ] [ W ] [ O ] [ U ] [ X ]
      0.3   4.3   7.8   0.6   0.3  |  0.1   2.7  13.0   4.5   0.2